kazhala/dotbare/README.md

 #### Test it in docker

-I stronly suggest you give dotbare a try in docker, especially when it comes to first time migration.
+I strongly suggest you give dotbare a try in docker, especially when it comes to first time migration.

 ```sh